thakyZ/RimWorld-RimSort/docs/user-guide/sorting-algorithms.md

 The RimPy sorting algorithm follows, roughly, the steps described in [RimPy's Autosorting Wiki](https://github.com/rimpy-custom/RimPy/wiki/Autosorting).

 1. The mod list is sorted alphabetically (by mod name).
-2. Rules provided froma mod's `About.xml` files are compiled with externally provided metadata regarding that mod, are _forcefully_ applied (details on what this means below).
+2. Rules provided from a mod's `About.xml` files are compiled with externally provided metadata regarding that mod, are _forcefully_ applied (details on what this means below).

 The result is a mod list that is, for the most part, sorted alphabetically, aside from the shuffling that provided load order rules impose.
 Mods that need to be loaded before other mods are already loaded before (due to alphabetized sorting), or are forcefully inserted before the dependent mod.